Candidates for Dentures

 Frequently Asked Questions

-The cost of dentures will depend on the kind of denture you need and the complexity of your dental care.
-We will provide you with a quote after your first consultation.
+The price of dentures depends on the type required and the complexity of your dental needs.
+After your initial consultation, we will provide a detailed quote tailored to your situation.

 We will provide you with personalized aftercare instructions for your dentures.
 Here’s a quick reminder: While your dentures are removed, be sure to clean and massage your gums.
 If your toothbrush hurts your gums, run it under warm water to make it softer or try using a finger wrapped in a clean, damp cloth.
 If you have partial dentures, brush your natural teeth with a soft-bristled toothbrush and floss.

-Always remove your dentures overnight to give your mouth a chance to rest.
-Soak them in warm water with or without denture cleanser.
-If your dentures have metal clasps, only use warm water for soaking, as other soaking solutions can tarnish the metal.
-When you’re not wearing your dentures, keep them in water to stop them from drying out or warping.
-Never use hot water for soaking.
+You should remove your dentures at night to allow your mouth to rest.
+Soak them in warm water with or without a denture cleaner.
+If your dentures have metal clasps, use only warm water for soaking, as other solutions may damage the metal.
+Store your dentures in water when not in use to prevent them from drying out or warping.
+Avoid soaking them in hot water.